-Jan.
-15th is Martin Luther King Jr. Day, and it's one of several free-fee days offered by the National Park Service this year.
-There are more than 100 park locations that normally charge fees but will waive them in honor of MLK Jr. Day.
+Last year prior to the shutdown, the NPS announced that MLK Day would be one of several free-fee days offered this year.
+There are more than 100 park locations that normally charge fees but will be waived on these dates, which are listed below.
 Click here to see a complete list of the 396 parks that will have free fees.

 According to the NPS, the fee waiver includes entrance fees, commercial tour fees, and transportation entrance fees, but other park-related fees such as reservation, camping, tours, concession and fees collected by third parties are not covered by the fee waiver unless stated otherwise.

-If you can't make it to a national park on this particular weekend (or even if you can,) be sure to mark your calendar for these free-fee NPS dates:
+If you can't make it to a national park on this particular weekend (or even if you can), be sure to mark your calendar for these free-fee NPS dates:

-Jan.
-15: Martin Luther King Jr. Day
+- Jan.
+21: Martin Luther King Jr. Day

-Sept.
-22: National Public Lands Day
+- Sept.
+28: National Public Lands Day

-Nov.
-11: Veterans' Day
+- Nov.
+11: Veterans Day